char1v1/ModelsNamibia/readme.md.txt

-3d models for Altspace project
+3d models for Altspace project using Shane's editor